gdaolewe/gea/AdministratorWebBuildInstructions-ubuntu.md

 To see the web client, open a browser (currently only the latest versions of Firefox and Google Chrome are supported) and navigate to <http://localhost:3000>.

 **NOTE: In order to be able to use the web client, you must have the Adobe Flash plugin installed for your browser.
-The installer script will install this, if you choose to use the script.**
+The installer script will install the Flash plugin.
+Web client is supported on Google Chrome (version 26+) and Mozilla Firefox (version 19+).**

 #####More Information